EuTrainModel/MoodTune/README.md

 # MoodTune
 A mood-tracking application that recommends music based on how the user feels.
 Built using **Flutter**, **Riverpod**, **SQLite**, and the **iTunes Search API**.
+### !!!To prevents bug, please run this app on Android Emulator only!!!
 ---

 ## Features